Ford Fiesta ST review – ride and handling

 - Ford Fiesta Active – a crossover with delicacy and poise

 - New Ford Fiesta ST 2018 review – fast Ford hits the spot

 You’ll spend some time fighting the limited-slip diff on rougher surfaces too, and depending on the road surface you may find yourself fighting cambers and ruts, but it’s less aggressive than say, a 208 GTi by Peugeot Sport.
 The diff certainly isn’t as aggressive as that car’s, but it’s satisfying to get on the gas early out of a corner and feel your line tightening rather than washing wide – and the ST’s rear axle always feels willing to help out by slipping just enough to minimise understeer from turn-in all the way to corner exit.

 The ride?
 Well, despite a set of semi-adaptive dampers, it’s still pretty firm.
-The ST’s new dampers vary between two rates depending on the frequency or range that the wheel is moving.
+The ST’s standard dampers vary between two rates depending on the frequency or range that the wheel is moving.
 When the wheel travels across a short distance but at a high frequency, as it might on a rough road, the damper reverts to its softer setting.
-At longer, low frequency wheel movement, that would suggest increased bodyroll and pitch from more enthusiastic driving, the damper uses its firmer setting.
+At longer, low frequency wheel movement, that would suggest increased body roll and pitch from more enthusiastic driving, the damper uses its firmer setting.

-Although the new ST’s ride can be annoyingly firm on some surfaces, to the ST’s credit it never feels like it’s being shaken apart even on rougher roads.
-Just like the old model, the firmness bleeds off as speeds rise, the frequency selective dampers seemingly happier dealing with greater loads.
-Body control is excellent, and with minimal roll you can quickly find and then exploit the front-end grip available.
+Although the new ST’s ride can be annoyingly firm on some surfaces, to the ST’s credit it never feels like it’s being shaken apart, even on rougher roads.
+Just like with the old model, the firmness bleeds off as speeds rise, the frequency selective dampers seemingly happier dealing with greater loads.